jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_filetype_whitelist` option

-This option controls for which Vim filetypes (see `:h filetype`) should YCM be turned on.
+This option controls for which Vim filetypes (see `:h filetype`) should ICM be turned on.
 The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp` etc) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).